Laser aimed at UW Med Flight - Wisconsin Radio Network

 The crew of a UW Med Flight helicopter were targeted during a Tuesday evening run.
 The Columbia County Sheriff’s Department is trying to find out who aimed a laser pointer at the chopper at about 5:00 P-M.

 The flight attempted to circle the area and the laser beam followed their flight path.
-The helicopter landed at Chandler Park in the Village of Pardeeville.
+Med Flight was forced to abort the landing and had to return to its home base.
 The seriously-injured 17-year-old patient was taken to the hospital by ambulance.

 The pilot was checked out at the UW University Hospital emergency department and was deemed OK after the incident.